orbitalquark/textadept/docs/manual.md

 Textadept automatically highlights matching brace characters when the caret is over one of them:
 '(', ')', '[', ']', '{', or '}' for programming languages, and '<' or '>' for XML-like markup
 languages.
-You can jump to the current character's complement via `Ctrl+M` on Windows and Linux, `^M` on macOS, and `M-M` in the terminal version.
+You can go to the current character's complement via `Ctrl+M` on Windows and Linux, `^M` on macOS, and `M-M` in the terminal version.

 ![Matching Braces](images/matchingbrace.png)